playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/anatomy.md

 ## destroy

 The `destroy` event is fired when the script instance is destroyed.
-This could be because the script was removed from the component by calling the `destroy()` method or because the Entity it was attached to was destroyed.
+This could be because the script was removed from the component by calling the `destroy()` method, or script component been removed from Entity, or because the Entity it was attached to was destroyed.

 ```javascript
 Rotate.prototype.initialize = function () {